GlassBeats/GlassBeatstation/README.md

     https://community.ardour.org/download
     (costs $50 or must be compiled - but I suggest downloading the kxstudio repos which contains it already)

 USAGE: (must be run in seperate terminals simultaneously)
-    open-stage-control -l /path/to/openstage.json -s 127.0.0.1:9998
-       (9998 is the OSC send port,if changed must also change on gbgstation_main.py) python3 gbeatstation_main.py
+    python3 gbeatstation_main.py
     python3 jacktransporter.py